GRIP: In-Parameter Graph Reasoning through Fine-Tuning Large Language Models: Introduction

 The second class of approaches integrates specialized modules, such as Graph Neural Networks (GNNs), to process graph data prior to interaction with the LLM.
 The resulting graph embeddings are then aligned with the LLM’s representation space via an additional adapter and alignment~\cite{gofa, graphgpt, llaga}.
 While effective in some cases, these methods typically require \textbf{careful model design and fine-tuning tasks to achieve alignment between language and graph modalities}.
 Furthermore, such frameworks typically require modifications to the model itself, which prevents the use of common acceleration techniques designed for standard LLMs and restricts their practical applicability.

-Inspired by recent advances in parameterized knowledge injection for LLM test-time adaptation~\cite{Temp-Lora, lift, parametricRAG}, we investigate the potential of embedding graph information directly into LLM parameters using Parameter-Efficient Fine-Tuning (PEFT) techniques such as LoRA~\cite{lora}.
+In this work, we explore the potential of embedding graph information directly into LLM parameters.
 To this end, we introduce Graph Reasoning In-Parameterization (\methodname), a unified framework illustrated in Figure~\ref{fig:overview}.
 In \methodname, we generate diverse fine-tuning tasks to guide LLMs in both memorizing graph contexts and leveraging this knowledge for downstream tasks.
 Given an input graph, we design context memorization and summarization tasks to inject graph knowledge into the LoRA parameters.
 We then construct various QA tasks on the graph to enable the LLM to effectively retrieve and apply the memorized knowledge to answer queries.
 Through fine-tuning, the LLM internalizes the structural information of the graph and encodes it into the LoRA parameters.
 At inference time, since the graph context is already embedded in the parameters, the model can perform a wide range of tasks related to the injected graph without requiring explicit graph context, simply by applying the trained LoRA. \methodname offers several key advantages:

-\begin{itemize} \item \textbf{Simplicity.} It eliminates the need for specialized graph modules or graph-to-sequence conversions during inference. \item \textbf{Generalization ability.} The framework of \methodname\ is largely agnostic to evaluation tasks, giving it strong capability in out-of-domain task solving. \item \textbf{Efficiency.} After training, it can perform various tasks on the trained graph without requiring access to the original graph data as context, which significantly reduces token cost and improves inference efficiency. \item \textbf{Reusability.} Once the LoRA is trained, it can be stored and reused for inference on the same graph at any time. \end{itemize}
+\begin{itemize} \item \textbf{Simplicity.} It eliminates the need for specialized graph modules or graph-to-sequence conversions during inference. \item \textbf{Generalization ability.} The framework of \methodname\ is largely agnostic to downstream tasks and applies broadly across different graphs by training a graph-specific LoRA (rather than transferring a single LoRA across unseen graphs). \item \textbf{Efficiency.} After training, it can perform various tasks on the trained graph without requiring access to the original graph data as context, which significantly reduces token cost and improves inference efficiency. \item \textbf{Reusability.} Once the LoRA is trained, it can be stored and reused for inference on the same graph at any time. \end{itemize}